 Moderated by RICS’ director of surveying practice, Charlotte Neal MRICS, a recent webinar discussed whether we are seeing a significant transition towards whole life costs in real estate and the challenges and benefits of such an approach.

-Whole life costing and modelling allows stakeholders to make informed decisions and compare options on the potential costs, savings, return on investment and sustainability of an asset throughout its lifespan.
+At the outset, whole life costing and modelling allows stakeholders to make informed decisions and compare options on the potential costs, savings, return on investment and sustainability of an asset throughout its lifespan.
 That includes construction, operational, maintenance and end of life costs, explains Riz Cader, whole life costing lead at global property and construction consultancy Gleeds.

 Adopting a whole life cost approach upholds the value of a building through better operational and maintenance efficiency, cost optimisation, sustainability and risk management.
 ‘Lenders want to know that you will maintain your building so that its value is preserved.
 They don't want to lend and then see the building's value drop’, says Riz.

-As an ESG example of whole life cost, Riz compares the costs between naturally ventilated and mechanically ventilated buildings.
-Naturally ventilated buildings require more effort and higher initial costs to design, especially on a larger scale.
+As an ESG example of whole life cost, Riz compares the costs between naturally ventilated and mechanically ventilated buildings. naturally ventilated buildings require more effort and higher initial costs to design, especially on a larger scale.
 However, utilising natural ventilation results in lower operational costs due to the absence of mechanical equipment running for extended hours.
 This leads to reduced energy consumption and lower carbon emissions, offering better, long-term outcomes over the lifetime of the asset.

 Riz Cader